jdlorimer/incremental-reading/README.md

 - The version of IR you are using (this can be found in Read → About...)
 - The operating system you are using
 - Details of the problem
-- Steps need to reproduce the problem
+- Steps needed to reproduce the problem

 ## License

-Multiple people have contributed to this add-on, and it’s somewhat unclear who to credit for which changes, and which licenses to apply.
+Multiple people have contributed to this add-on, and it’s somewhat unclear who to credit for which changes and which licenses to apply.

-Tiago Barroso appears to be the person who began the project, and he has [stated](https://groups.google.com/d/msg/anki-addons/xibqDVFqQwQ/-qpxKvxurPMJ) that he releases all of his add-ons under the ISC license.
-Frank Kmiec was responsible for vastly expanding the add-on, but it’s unclear which license his changes were released under.
-Presuming he didn’t specify one, the [terms and conditions of AnkiWeb](https://ankiweb.net/account/terms) suggest they were automatically released under the AGPL v3.
-Aleksej’s changes to Frank’s version are [multi-licensed under the ISC license and the GPL](https://github.com/aleksejrs/anki-2.0-vsa-and-ire).
+Tiago Barroso appears to have initiated the project, and he has [stated](https://groups.google.com/d/msg/anki-addons/xibqDVFqQwQ/-qpxKvxurPMJ) that he releases all of his add-ons under the ISC license.
+Frank Kmiec later vastly expanded the add-on, but it’s unclear which license his changes were released under.
+Presuming he didn’t specify one, the [AnkiWeb terms and conditions](https://ankiweb.net/account/terms) suggest they were automatically released under the AGPL v3.
+Aleksej’s changes to Frank’s version are [multi-licensed under the GPL and ISC licenses](https://github.com/aleksejrs/anki-2.0-vsa-and-ire).

-For the sake of simplicity, I am also releasing my changes under the ISC license.
-For each author, I have placed a copyright line in the license with what I believe are correct dates.
+For the sake of simplicity, my changes are also released under the ISC license.
+For each author, I have placed a copyright lines where appropriate, with what I believe are correct dates.
 If I have made a mistake in this respect, please let me know.
-I have also removed the manual that is still available in Aleksej’s fork, mainly because it is becoming less relevant, but also because it is a Google Groups conversation, which makes the licensing slightly murky.

 Frank Raiser released an Anki 1 add-on under a similar name, but it doesn’t appear to share any code with the current project and functions quite differently.
 For more information, see [Anki Incremental Reading](http://frankraiser.de/drupal/AnkiIR).